akbartaimurr/WmapperKeymapper/README.md

 jan 2026 -> why are ppl still using this leave an issue on the issue tab if u want me to actually update ts

+oh btw these screenshtos are from a unreleased version anyways the app rn is just cmd based

 <p align="center">
   <img src="https://github.com/user-attachments/assets/614ac46c-4635-47e0-94da-a4e9f0cee203" alt="Image description" width="250">
 </p>